TobiasPSP/doneland_sources/Components/Data/Sensor/Temperature/Dallas/README.md

 When using a **single sensor**, you might be able to skip the external pull-up resistor.
 Since the sensor receives power through **VCC**, and **DATA** experiences minimal communication traffic, enabling the **internal pull-up resistor** of your microcontroller’s GPIO may suffice—or, in some cases, no pull-up resistor might be needed at all.

+> [!IMPORTANT]
+> While *ESPHome* recognizes *Dallas* sensors even in the absence of an external pullup resistor, *C++* libraries are much pickier.
+They often refuse to recognize sensors unless you add the pullup resistor.

 However, for **reliable operation**, it is strongly recommended to use an **external 4.7kΩ pull-up resistor**.
 The pull-up resistor ensures that the *One-Wire* bus quickly returns to its **high** state (idle state).
 This becomes essential when connecting **multiple sensors** to the same **DATA** line, as it helps prevent communication errors.

 For convenience, simple breakout boards are available that include a **4.7kΩ pull-up resistor** and a screw terminal for easy sensor connections.